Types of breast reconstruction

 Breasts can be reconstructed using excess fat, skin, and/or muscle removed from the tummy, hips, back, buttocks or thighs.
 This is known as "autologous breast reconstruction."

-Older flap techniques, including TRAM and Latissimus Dorsi, remove muscle from the donor site, which can lead to pain or muscle weakness.
-Newer flap techniques, known as "perforator flaps" include DIEP, PAP, GAP, TUG and others.
-These flap methods produce similar cosmetic results using only fat and skin and sparing the muscle.
-These muscle-sparing methods require a specially trained microsurgeon who connects blood vessels in the flap to blood vessels in the chest.
-The overall timeframe for completing flap reconstruction is shorter than breast reconstruction with tissue expansion, but it is more invasive and requires longer surgery and recovery times.
+Older techniques, including and Latissimus Dorsi, remove muscle from the donor site, which can lead to pain or muscle weakness.
+Newer techniques, known as "perforator flaps" include , PAP, GAP, TUG and others.
+These methods produce similar cosmetic results using only fat and skin and sparing the muscle.
+These muscle-sparing methods require a specially trained microsurgeon who connects blood vessels in the to blood vessels in the chest.
+The overall timeframe for completing reconstruction is shorter than breast reconstruction with tissue expansion, but it is more invasive and requires longer surgery and recovery times.
 Unlike breast implants, tissue flaps last a lifetime without needing to be replaced.